Skip to main content

 Choosing the Right Art Programme

-Not all art classes are equal.
-The best programmes balance skill development with creative freedom.
+The best art programmes balance skill development with creative freedom — not all art classes are equal.
 Avoid classes that only produce identical artwork — that is craft assembly, not art education.
 Also avoid programmes with zero structure — children need some guidance to develop skills.
 Good art classes teach techniques while encouraging personal expression.

 Questions to ask: